Hamilton Hume: Hume and Hovell expedition

 Each of the explorers brought three assigned servants with him and between them they had five bullocks, three horses and two carts.
 Much of the journey was through difficult mountain country, and the party had to cross the major Murrumbidgee River, Murray River, Mitta Mitta River, Ovens River, and Goulburn River.
 Hovell had named the Murray River after Hume during the trip but Charles Sturt altered it to its current name in 1830.

 Four days after crossing the Goulburn impassable country was reached.
 The party spent three days attempting to cross the Great Dividing Range at Mt Disappointment but were thwarted.
-Hume shifted direction to the West then reached lower land at the future township of Broadford on the 12 December where they camped.
+Hume shifted direction to the West then reached lower land at the future township of Broadford on 12 December where they camped.

 Hume headed towards low ranges to the South and found a pass in that direction next day.
-He led the party across the Dividing Range at Hume’s Pass, Wandong and on the 16th December, 1824 reached Port Phillip Bay at Bird Rock, Point Lillias adjacent to the future Geelong.
+He led the party across the Dividing Range at Hume’s Pass, Wandong and on 16 December 1824 reached Port Phillip Bay at Bird Rock, Point Lillias adjacent to the future Geelong.

 Hovell claimed that he measured their longitude on the same day but in reality he read it off the sketch map that he and Hume had drafted themselves during the trip.

 Hovell admitted in 1867 that he did not take any longitude measurements and blamed Hume for it.

 Prior to this admission, Dr William Bland, who wrote the first book on the journey in 1831, invented the myth that Hovell made an error of one degree in longitude in order to protect him.

-The party turned back towards New South Wales on the 18 December.
+The party turned back towards New South Wales on 18 December.
 Hume chose to travel more to the west to avoid the mountainous country and save considerable time.
 On 16 January 1825, just as their flour ran out, they reached the carts they had left behind them, and then two days later the safety of Hume's station at Gunning.

 Hume and Hovell each received grants of 1200 acre of land, an inadequate reward for discoveries of great importance made by an expedition which, practically speaking, paid its own expenses.
 This expedition was the first to discover an overland route from southern New South Wales to Port Phillip, on whose shores Melbourne now stands.